vishal-codes/react-widgets/README.md

 # Widgets

 ## Update
-This is a read-only project, so there will not be any further changes in the project.
+This is a read-only project, so there will not be any further changes in the project and also I have used up my google cloud free credits so google translate api won't work.

 ## Description